bryantrichardson/HoneypotVM/README.md

 This project was very eye opening in terms of seeing just how many malicious login attempts were tried in such a short amount of time.
 In fact, before I could even RDP into my VM, there were already several attempts logged in my file.
 I also learned just how important scripting/automation is in regards to security.
 Simply monitoring the Windows Event Viewer was not enough nor even feasible and I only have one machine going.
 I could not imagine doing that across an enterprise to say the least.
 With scripting/autonation however, the task of logging malicious login attempts was made very simply especially with the ability to view the map as well.<br><br>

 Below I will provide some screenshots of the process of making this project.
-I will not delve into a step by step process, but I will provide a blurb related to each screenshot. <br><br>
+I will not delve into a step by step process, but I will provide a blurb related to each screenshot. <br>

 ## Environments Used
 * **Microsoft Azure**